-Dear Jean, Paalu, it has been two years since that fateful day..
-And somehow, somewhere, I, we have still not come to terms that you have left us..
-Miss you and your ever smiling face and silly jokes a lot..
-Look in over us once in a while..
-You will live on in our hearts..
-Take good care! :(
+My dear Jean, Paalu, it has been two years since that fateful day.
+And somehow, somewhere, I, we have still not come to terms that you have left us forever.
+We, I, miss you and your ever smiling face and silly jokes more than ever.
+While you will live on in our hearts forever, do look in over us once in a while :(

 Later we both moved to the IT capital of the country.
 Me, as an MBA aspirant; and he, as a struggling professional.
-Though we lived 8 km or half an hour apart, we never met.
-Never, except a couple of organized “get togethers”.
-We had a lot of commonalities..
-We got our first cars within a distance of 2 months, the same make and model… We had our first car accidents at exactly the same spot on Mysore Road… He struggled through night shift contract jobs, part time software jobs and finally found a career starting that would realize his dreams and aspirations… We met for the last time as part of one of those organized get togethers… Even though we met once in a while, we knew what was going though in each other’s lives.
+Though we lived 8 km or half an hour apart, we never met, except for a couple of “get togethers”.
+We had a lot of commonalities.
+We got our first cars within a distance of 2 months, the same make and model.
+We had our first car accidents at exactly the same spot on Mysore Road.
+He struggled through night shift contract jobs, part time software jobs and finally found a career that would realize his dreams and aspiration.
+We met for the last time as part of one of those organized meetups.
+Even though we did meet only once in a while, we knew what was going though in each other’s lives.
 And I, like in the old days, looked up to him.

-A face that was always smiling, always planning so much about life and the day ahead, despite all the setbacks a career life had to offer, would console over the phone taking his dear ones troubles as his own, even a step before of his own far more troublesome issues, just shows the heart he had, one which deserved to be on earth to be showing the way for us, but was cruelly taken away from us…
+A face that was always smiling and always planning so much about life and days ahead, despite all the setbacks his career life threw at him, would take others’ troubles as his own and try to console and see them through it, even putting them ahead of his own far more troublesome issues.
+This kind heart deserved to be on the earth showing us the way, but was cruelly taken away, leaving is stuck in the rut.

-My dear friend, whatever it is, I will never forget you, will never forget all the lessons you taught me during our early years.
+My dear Paalu, whatever it may be, I will never forget you, and all that you taught me during our early years.
 You live on, in our hearts, forever.
 I don’t want to mince more words; I love you, as the one who has taught me the first lessons of life.
-Love and prayers, you and your family, forever and always, fate was too cruel that you had to leave us so unexpectedly leaving me and all of us so heartbroken.
-You will live forever, I our hearts, in our words, in our thoughts.
-Bless us, for we will never leave your smiling face behind…
+Love and prayers, you and your family, forever and always, fate was too cruel that you had to leave us so unexpectedly leaving all of us so heartbroken.
+You will live forever in our hearts, in our words, in our thoughts.
+Bless us, for we will never forget your smiling face.